 Nest devices will continue to be available, and will be sold under the Google Nest brand.
 Later this summer, Nest users will have the ability to migrate to Google Accounts and manage all of their Nest and Google Home devices and services with one account.

 At this time, the Nest app will continue to be available.

-At the moment, our users manage multiple accounts, permissions and settings across our connected home devices and services.
-Moving to a unified Google Account will give Nest users the benefit of a single account, seamless experiences and the ability to align homes and home members across the Nest and Google Home apps.
+Right now, our users manage multiple accounts, permissions, and settings across our connected home devices and services.
+Moving to a unified Google Account will give Nest users the benefit of a single account, seamless experiences, and the ability to align homes and home members across the Nest and Google Home apps.
 We strongly recommend account migration to Google for all of our users.
-Having a single account will also enable Nest and Google Home devices and services to work together more seamlessly – for example, if you have a Nest thermostat and a Google Home, just say, "Hey Google, make it warmer" to turn up the heat without any additional setup.
+Having a single account will also enable Nest and Google Home devices and services to work more seamlessly together – for example, if you have a Nest thermostat and a Google Home, just say, “Hey Google, make it warmer” to turn up the heat without any additional setup.

-Keep reading for details about how Nest users’ data will be used and to find out about your options, including customising your Google Account settings.
-Learn more about Nest’s commitment to privacy in the home here.
+Keep reading for details about how Nest users’ data will be used and to learn about your options, including customizing your Google Account settings.
+Learn about Nest’s commitment to privacy in the home here.

 What happens if I don’t migrate to a Google Account?

-Migrating from a Nest account to a Google Account is optional.
+Migrating from a Nest Account to a Google Account is optional.
 If you don’t migrate your Nest Account, you’ll remain subject to existing terms and privacy policies of Nest Labs, Inc. listed here.
-If there are any changes to our existing offerings available to you, we’ll be sure to keep you informed.
+If there are any changes to our existing offerings available to you, we’ll make sure to keep you informed.